Roly67/easy-weightloss-tips/_posts/2018-10-27-lose-weight-in-a-week.md

 description: You really CAN lose weight in a week and actually feel the difference by following a few rules for eating right to shed pounds quickly!
 Here's a short guide to help you lose weight in only one week.
 keywords: lose weight in a week
 image: /assets/images/lose-weight-in-a-week.jpg
+header:
+   teaser: /assets/images/lose-weight-in-a-week.jpg
 permalink: /lose-weight-in-a-week.html
-index-snippet: Most people who need fast weight loss try to achieve it by fasting or starving themselves.
+excerpt: Most people who need fast weight loss try to achieve it by fasting or starving themselves.
 BIG mistake!

 images:
   - url: /assets/images/lose-weight-in-a-week.jpg